Rastopyr/mix-newer/README.md

 The picked file will be kept under the `lib/` directory with a new name, and the other file will be removed before the template instantiation completes.

+If `rename` option isn't set, default name will be kept.

 ### Examples